athulpg007/AMAT/README.md

 AMAT is an open source project licensed under the CC-BY-SA-4.0 License

 ## Credits
-AMAT was developed at the School of Aeronautics and Astronautics at Purdue University with partial support from the NASA Jet Propulsion Laboratory under Contract Number 108436.
+AMAT was developed at the School of Aeronautics and Astronautics at Purdue University.
 Samples of atmospheric data from Global Reference Atmospheric Model (GRAM) software is used for illustration purpose only, and was developed by NASA Marshall Space Flight Center.
 Interplanetary trajctory data was generated at Purdue University using the STOUR software package by Alec Mudek.
-The aerocapture feasibility charts were first conceived by Ye Lu at Purdue University, and then expanded upon by the author.

-The current version is a test release and is under active development and testing.
-Some portions of the code may not conform to PEP-8 standards, this will be rectified in a future release.

 ## Reference Articles